jobpassion/flutter_fss/README.md

 }
 ```

 **ATTENTION: The parser expects the open and closing brackets exactly like this.
 You cannot put multiple rules or multiple properties on a single line!
 Line breaks matter here!
-When saving or loading a stylesheet from a file that file must be UFT-8 encoded.**
+When saving or loading a stylesheet from a file that file must be UTF-8 encoded.**

 **In FSS in contrast to CSS we try to be as much case insensitive as possible.
-This means all property names, values, class names, selectors, ... are ignoring case.
+This means all property names, values, class names, selectors... are ignoring case.
 Only for some exceptions like font names, paths or URLs we need proper case.
 As a best practice prefer using lowercase when possible everywhere.**